LeonardA-L/jumping-from-angular1-to-angular/markdowns/components.md

 Angular component have a series of lifecycle hooks you can use.
 A complete list and guide are [available here](https://angular.io/docs/ts/latest/guide/lifecycle-hooks.html).

-But if you want to use one, for instance `OnInit`, first thing first you will need to import it from the angular core library:
+To use one of these hooks, `OnInit` for instance, first thing first you will need to import it from the Angular core library:

 ```javascript
 import { OnInit } from '@angular/core';
 ```

-Then, you will need to have your component class implement `OnInit` (and any other hook you need):
+Next, you will need to have your component class implement `OnInit` (and any other hook you need):

 ```javascript
 @Component({